 Germinal were an early supporter of CIEL, joining as an Industry Member back in 2016.
 Since then, Germinal has been a keen supporter of CIEL and spoken at several key meetings around the power of industry-led innovation and ways to encourage greater collaboration between industry and academia.

-Germinal are currently actively involved in a working group led by CIEL focussed on improving livestock feed & nutrition across several themes – grass/crop genetics, harvesting & ensiling, feed formulation, milling, animal genetics, and waste.
+Germinal have been actively involved in a working group led by CIEL focussed on improving livestock feed & nutrition across several themes – grass/crop genetics, harvesting & ensiling, feed formulation, milling, animal genetics, and waste.